 How do the price pivot zone and mirror levels look on the charts?

 If the information about schemes is clear, let’s move on to “living” examples.
 Further I will show several charts of various financial instruments so that you could see that these levels do exist, regardless of the market, the instrument and the time interval.

 Let’s start, perhaps, with the beloved Forex exchange market and the most popular currency pair EUR/USD:

-I will not repeat the algorithm, everything is pretty much the same with the previous example.
-The only thing i want to draw your attention to is that in both cases we have a fake breakdown before before the price changes the direction.
-“Fakeys” are a part of my trading strategy which you can learn in my free trading course on this blog, so i would advise you to watch support and resistance levels in a strategy tester mode, taking notes what happens when the trend changes.
+I will not repeat the algorithm, everything is pretty much the same as the previous example.
+The only thing I want to draw your attention to is that in both cases we have a fake breakdown before the price changes the direction.
+“Fakeys” is a part of my trading strategy which you can learn in my free trading course on this blog, so I would advise you to watch support and resistance levels in a strategy tester mode, taking notes what happens when the trend changes.

-Both examples are made on h1 timeframe, so right now we are speaking about the intraday trading.
-Meanwhile we can find the same picture on D1 frame.
+Both examples are made on the h1 timeframe, so right now we are speaking about the intraday trading.
+Meanwhile we can find the same picture on the D1 frame.
 This one is Eur/Usd.

 How to form a mirror level correctly?

-Below I will try to explain my “own” approach in formation of PPZ on price charts in detail.
+Below I will try to explain my “own” approach in the formation of PZP on price charts in detail.
 You probably won’t believe me, but it’s very simple!
 I would say even primitive.
 In general, do not complicate the trading yourself and keep away from people doing so.